 Ackee is a fruit native to West Africa and is grown in Jamaica as well as parts of the Caribbean.
 It is a pear-shaped fruit in the same family as lychee and a few thousand other relatives.
-But ackee can’t be bought raw in the United States, either, with a federal ban on the importation and sale of the fruit.
-It can be bought canned, but there are strong restrictions on canned importation, due to ackee’s potent toxicity.
+But ackee can’t be bought raw in the United States as there is a federal ban on importing and selling the fruit.
+It can be bought canned, but there are strong restrictions on canned importation due to ackee’s potent toxicity.

 2 Cherry Pits

 Cherries are a delicious fruit we all know and love, and most of us have grown up with them.
-There is cherry-flavored just about everything today, from soda to ice cream, but beneath the flesh of a cherry is an extremely lethal pit, or seed . . . and many of us probably remember swallowing them as a child, because, whole, raw cherries can be purchased at many grocery stores, as is, with the pits included, unlike apricots or ackee.
+There is cherry-flavored just about everything today, from soda to ice cream, but beneath the flesh of a cherry is an extremely lethal pit or seed—and many of us probably remember swallowing them as a child because whole, raw cherries can be purchased at many grocery stores, as is, with the pits included, unlike ackee.

 Like cherries and apricots, the poison in apples lies in the seeds, but nobody really knows about that.
 Cyanide toxicity takes place at 0.5 to 3.5 milligrams per kilogram of body weight, and apple seeds could do the job if you were to eat enough of them.
 As usual, amygdalin is the culprit, and the resultant cyanide can kill you quickly.